Are you thinking of a trial separation?

 - Open a new bank account and apply for your own separate credit card.
 Perhaps consider this step with a different bank.
 Ask for a reasonable credit limit.
 You don’t have to use it at this stage but it is a helpful safety net if an emergency arises.

 - Find out what redraw facilities are available on your bank accounts and also determine what accounts can be operated by one signatory and what accounts require two or more signatories in order to operate.
 Consider getting advice about what options you have so as to best preserve assets.

 - Organise a modest cash flow in case of emergency.
-You might be relying on joint funds in the beginning but you might find that that money “disappears” or is depleted more quickly than you originally expected.
-At other times unknown or unexpected “debts” and “bills” suddenly appear.
+You might be relying on joint funds in the beginning but you might find that money “disappears” or is depleted more quickly than you originally expected.
+At other times unknown or unexpected “debts” and “bills” suddenly arise.

 - Remain involved in as much as you can with things your children are doing.
 Take up opportunities to engage in their lives.
 Consider speaking to your employer about flexible working arrangements that may be available, even if only in the short term.

 - Compile a list of all people that provide care for your children including doctors, physiotherapists, occupational therapists, paediatricians and the like.
 Get up to date information about all treatments and obtain copies of all reports.

 - Touch base with your children’s classroom or preschool teacher just to “check-in” and understand better your child’s progress.
 Stay updated and involved in their school as best you can.

 - Don’t vent on social media sites and be discrete with your posts on Facebook and the like.
 You don’t want compromising photos of yourself or unflattering comments circulating at this time as they can seriously backfire.

 - Set up a separate confidential email account and change your passwords to any personal email, social media, internet banking and other accounts.
 It’s a good idea to also restrict access to these accounts from the family computer or other devices accessible by other family members.